usepat/soniccontrol/README.md

 ## Virtual environemt

 Open the root folder of soniccontrol with your terminal of choice and initialize a python virtual environment.
+Note that the enviroment will have the same python version as the python interpreter you created it with.
+So choose a python interpreter with a version >= 3.10

 ```
-python -m venv .venv
+python3.10 -m venv .venv
 ```

 The -m flag tells, that one is using a *module* of python, ``venv`` on the other hand is the official python virtual environment module.
 The last ``.venv`` is the name of the created virutal environment.
 Keep in mind that ``python`` is the python interpreter with the correct version for soniccontrol.